Skip to Main Content

 Other loans to consider

-Direct Subsidized Loans are beneficial to undergraduate students who demonstrate financial need, as the government covers interest while you’re in school and during your six-month grace period.
-Unsubsidized loans are accessible to both undergraduates and graduates, regardless of financial need.
-The federal loan program also offers grad PLUS loans for graduate and professional students who don’t have adverse credit.
+Most federal student loans do not require a credit check, and the rates are the same for all borrowers.
+Direct Subsidized Loans offer significant benefits to undergraduates who demonstrate financial need, as the government covers interest payments while they're in school and for six months after graduation.
+Unsubsidized loans are accessible to undergraduates and graduates, regardless of financial need.
+Additionally, the federal loan program includes grad PLUS loans, tailored for graduate and professional students with good credit standing, enhancing their educational funding options.

 Methodology